Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/10 Chapter-8 The Village Of Krezk.md

 > Seven mongrels are seated in the middle of this room, forming a ring.
 They appear to be chanting a spell.
 ^4fc

-These seven [[/5.
-Mechanics/Bestiary/Humanoid/Mongrelfolk (COS).md|mongrelfolk]] are trying to cast a spell that will cause the abbey's bell to ring, so that dinner will be served.
+These seven [[5.
+Mechanics\Bestiary\Humanoid\Mongrelfolk (COS).md|mongrelfolk]] are trying to cast a spell that will cause the abbey's bell to ring, so that dinner will be served.
 They are speaking nonmagical gibberish.

 #### S15d.
 Hungry Mongrelfolk